 “Endorsed” includes anything written, noted or marked, by means approved by the Registrar of Titles, upon or in any document.

-“Examiner of Titles” means any person being a barrister-at-law or an attorney or solicitor who shall hereafter be appointed as such examiner under this Act.
+“Examiner of Titles” means a person who is an Examiner of Titles under section 8(1);

 “Grant” means the grant by Her Majesty of land in fee and also includes Crown leases.